| Title: | Quantitative Analysis of Mass Spectrometry Data |

 arguments to be passed to |

-: Depends on the selected method
+halfWindowSize: Depends on the selected method.

-should be smaller than
+For the SavitzkyGolay the halfWindowSize should be smaller than

 FWHM of the peaks (full width at half maximum; please find details in